Minimalist - Interior - Design Style Cost Guide

 -

-Explore local thrift shops, flea markets, or reputable online marketplaces for furniture and decor.
-Secondhand items often have character and cost much less than new.
-Be open-minded—sometimes a quick coat of paint or new hardware can give old pieces new life.
+Look for furniture and decor on marketplaces, thrift stores, or flea markets.
+Secondhand items have character and cost much less than new ones.
+Be open-minded; sometimes a fresh coat of paint or new hardware is all it takes to give old furniture a new life.

 -